w3f/polkadot-wiki/docs/learn/learn-xcm-usecases.md

 ### Example Use-Cases

 - Request for specific operations to occur on the recipient system such as governance voting.
-- Enables single use-case chains e.g. the [Asset Hub](./learn-guides-assets-create.md) as asset parachains
+- Enables single use-case chains e.g. the [AssetHub](./learn-guides-assets-create.md) as asset parachains
 - Optionally include payment of fees on a target network for requested operation.
 - Provide methods for various asset transfer models: